 3. We need to re-frame the debate from spending cuts and tax increases to talking about what we want America to look like in the future.

 The budget is more than just a document of numbers.
 Where the government spends our money is a reflection the values of this country.
 Do we want low taxes and reduced benefits that place more responsibility on the individual or do we want benefits like we have today that will result in higher taxes?
 We also need to think about the kinds of jobs and industry we want.
 How will we make sure we are competitive against other countries?
 Do we need to spend more on infrastructure, innovation and education?
 Once we have a vision of what we want our country to be then we can start discussing how we get there.
 We may discover that we need to spend more in some areas while eliminating others all together.

-- Interest payments on our debt are predicted to rise from $196 billion to $917 billion in 2021.
-That’s assuming that countries don’t begin to demand higher yields on our debt.
+Interest payments on our debt are predicted to rise from $196 billion to $917 billion in 2021.
+That’s assuming that countries doesn’t begin to demand higher yields on our debt.
 We think that number will be closer to $1 trillion in 2021.

-*Public debt is what the government has borrowed through the sale of treasury bonds.
+*Public debt (Find Debt Counselling programs) is what the government has borrowed through the sale of treasury bonds ie. personal loans.
 Gross includes what the government has borrowed from itself, mainly from social security.

 * An unfunded liability is a debt the government has with no way to pay for.
 Typically this term refers to Medicare and parts of Social Security.
 “But I pay a lot of taxes for both those!”
 You’re right.
 These programs got this way do mostly to mismanagement by the government and our politicians promising more than they knew that could deliver.